jsnewby/rust_middleware/docs/middleware-guide.md

 ## How to use aeternal

 The middleware is a layer over the node, and as such presents the node behind it more or less as-is, with the exception of some node endpoints which it proxies. aeternal attempts to give a coherent view of the node--for instance when it is still loading blocks from the database it will reports its current generation as the highest in the database, rather than the highest the node reports.
 And whilst catching up, aeternal will report via the websocket interface all objects loaded in.
-In this way, one can use the notifications semi-asynchronously.

 ## HTTP interface